Consensys/quorum-dev-quickstart/files/besu/README.md

 This is the simplest of the networks available and will spin up a blockchain network comprising 4 validators, 1 RPC node which has an [EthSigner](http://docs.ethsigner.consensys.net/) proxy container linked to it so you can optionally sign transactions.
-To view the progress of the network, the Alethio block explorer can be used and is available on `http://localhost:25000`.
+To view the progress of the network, the Quorum block explorer can be used and is available on `http://localhost:25000`.
 Hyperledger Besu based Quorum also deploys monitoring solutions.
 You can choose to make metrics monitoring via Prometheus available on `http://localhost:9090`, paired with Grafana with custom dashboards available on `http://localhost:3000`.